haikalllp/Shrewd-Macro-XD/docs/architecture.md

 ### 2. Core Logic
 - **Language**: C#
-- **Description**: Handles the core functionality of toggling the macro, checking key states, and implementing jitter logic when both LMB and RMB are held.
+- **Description**: Handles the core functionality of macro modes, toggle states, and implementing both recoil reduction and jitter patterns.

+#### 2.1 Macro Modes
+- **Default Mode: Recoil Reducer**
+  - Primary functionality for vertical recoil compensation
+  - Always available when macro is ON
+  - Activated by LMB + RMB combination
+  - Independent strength control (1-20)
+- **Optional Mode: Jitter**
+  - Secondary functionality for complex movement patterns
+  - Can be toggled independently
+  - Uses separate strength control
+  - Maintains its own state

-#### 2.1 Toggle System
+#### 2.2 Toggle System
 - **Supported Toggle Methods**:
   - Keyboard Keys: Any keyboard key can be used as a toggle
   - Mouse Buttons: